SuvedhaRenganathan/M1_ProjectGoal/1_Requirements/README.md

     3)Opportunities - * Risks and duplication of votes can be avoided
                       * Highly beneficial

-    4)Threats - * The election committee may have less contol action
+    4)Threats - * The election committee may have less control action
                 * Sometimes the system may not function

 # 4W's and 1'H